 Closely related is also the concept of the "knowledge gap", which identifies the gap between the information an employee has and the information he/she should have in order to do his/her job better.

 The subject in consideration is corporate knowledge, which is collected over the years in the so-called knowledge base.
 In previous articles, we have discussed its components, the processes required to create it and the difference between tacit and explicit knowledge.
-The former is tacit and related to the employee's experience and the latter is documented and more easily transmitted.
+The first one is tacit and related to the employee's experience and the other is documented and more easily transmitted.

-The concepts of knowledge divide and knowledge gap are linked to both of these knowledge types and to the opportunity for employees and divisions to access and use them to make data-based decisions.
+The concept of knowledge divide and knowledge gap meaning are linked to both of these knowledge types and to the opportunity for employees and divisions to access and use them to make data-based decisions.

 The risks of not sharing corporate knowledge